LeoYin/Course-Project-Action-Recognition/README.md

 # Action Recognition in Video

+This is the course project of Lihao Yin in CSCE 689

 This report will serve as my course project 4 where I investigate nueral network models for action recognition.
 I will attempt to detect the action 'Phoning'

 I will mainly use the [DALY dataset](http://thoth.inrialpes.fr/daly/index.php ).